 MTR300 - Manufacturing Processes

-Manufacturing Processes: The course covers various methods of processing metals, plastics, ceramics, and composite materials with emphasis to the major processes used in manufacturing today: casting and molding, forming, separating, conditioning, assembling, and finishing.
+This course covers various methods of processing metals, plastics, ceramics, and composite materials with emphasis to the major processes used in manufacturing today: casting and molding, forming, separating, conditioning, assembling, and finishing.
 A final section provides students with an introduction to product design and process selection.
-(3 crs.)
-Two-hours lecture and three-hours lab, Spring or Fall.

 MTR310 - Principles of Automatic Control